Get-out-of- debt advice and sales pitches abound.

 - Debt total

-All of those factors interact to shape a treatment plan for debt.
+All of those factors interact to shape a treatment plan to get out of debt.

 If you are on the cusp of retirement, you don’t have time to tackle big debt by cutting out frills in the budget.